 The most secure way to arrange private accommodation is to deal with estate agents specializing in finding property for overseas visitors.
-The city government has a free service, AgenziaUni, to assist in finding accomodations.
 There are also student exchange websites that connect students directly with offers of apartments or rooms in Milan.
 Find out more about private accommodation here.

 For free public transport and discounts to tourist attractions, shops and restaurants, students new to Milan should consider the MilanoCard city pass.
 The cards are valid for 24, 48 and 72 hours, and can be purchased online.